 The 2019–2020 state contest will be held August 6–7, 2019, in Ankeny with the coronation on August 7.
 Applications will be due July 1, 2019.

-Jessica Schmitt, an 18-year-old from Fort Atkinson, was crowned the 65th Iowa Dairy Princess during an evening ceremony at the Iowa State Fairgrounds in Des Moines on August 8, 2018.
-Schmitt, the daughter of Carl and Terry Schmitt, will spend the year serving as a goodwill ambassador for Iowa’s dairy farm families.
-Throughout her year-long reign, she will make public appearances to connect with consumers and help them understand the dedication of dairy farmers to their cows, their land and the milk they produce.
-She was also recognized for her outstanding performance in the public speaking portion of the contest.
+Julie Hammerand, a 18-year-old from Sherrill, Iowa, was crowned the 66th Iowa Dairy Princess during an evening ceremony at the Iowa State Fairgrounds in Des Moines tonight.
+Hammerand, daughter of Jerry and Lois Hammerand, will spend the year serving as a goodwill ambassador for Iowa’s dairy farmers.
+Throughout her year-long reign she will make public appearances to connect with consumers and help them understand the dedication of dairy farm families to their cows, their land and the milk they produce.

 Request a Visit with a Dairy Princess